troglobit/inadyn/README.md

 Inadyn can maintain multiple host names with the same IP address, and has a web based IP detection which runs well behind a NAT router.

-Common DDNS service providers supported by Inadyn:
+The following DDNS providers are supported natively, other providers, like http://twoDNS.de for instance, can be supported using the generic DDNS plugin:

 * http://www.dyndns.org
 * http://freedns.afraid.org